rossta/rossta.github.com/source/blog/2020-04-11-how-to-use-webpacker-yml.html.md

 This file is read both Ruby code supplied by the Webpacker gem in the Rails server process and the JavaScript process that generates the webpack configuration via the `@rails/webpacker` NPM package.
 It supports a number of YAML entries which I'll describe in more detail in the [reference guide](#reference-guide).

+> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using webpack with Rails.

 ### Creating and updating

 Webpacker expects to find this file at `config/webpacker.yml` within your Rails project.
 It is installed via the following command, provided by the Webpacker gem.